mattwire/com.cividesk.email.sparkpost/docs/issues.md

 ## Sending domains

-Sparkpost will reject any emails send from an unauthorized domain (ie. not added through their console and validated with SPF/DKIM).
+Sparkpost will reject any emails sent from an unauthorized domain (ie. not added through their console and validated with SPF/DKIM).
 This can happen in CiviCRM when:
-* your staff sometimes use their perosnal email addresses to send email (rather than an organiation's email address').
+* your staff sometimes use their personal email addresses to send email (rather than from an organisation's email address').
 * emails sent from a Forward Mailing link are sent From: the email of the person that sends the email - this is a core issue, see [#21](https://github.com/cividesk/com.cividesk.email.sparkpost/issues/21) and [CRM-18458](https://issues.civicrm.org/jira/browse/CRM-18458).

 In order to alleviate these issues, it is highly recommended that you use and setup a backup mailer.
 This backup mailer will be used whenever Sparkpost cannot/refuses to send.
 The backup mailer is configured at the bottom of the Sparkpost configuration screen.